I need help to fix my blog – do you? Have you been wondering where to start?

 - Poor quality titles and headings.

-- The site layout was not professional.
+- The site layout looked amateur.

 - Incorrect linking.